-Southern States University offers two (2) certificate programs at the graduate level.
-These certificates are:
+Southern States University in Las Vegas offers one (1) certificate program at the graduate level.
+This certificate is:

-- Graduate Certificate in Business Administration (GCert-BA) - Graduate Certificate in Information Technology (GCert-IT)
+• Graduate Certificate in Business Administration (GCert-BA)

 Graduate Certificate in Business Administration (GCert-BA)

 Southern States University's Graduate Certificate in Business Administration at the graduate level is a one-year program designed to help prepare students for dealing with a world of business and industry that is constantly changing and evolving.
 With its emphasis on providing a solid academic and theoretical business foundation combined with modern management skills, the program is structured to ensure its students acquire an in-depth understanding of the structure of the global economy, as well as the practical business decision-making skills required to cope with the ever-increasing complexity of business activities in this global economy.
 A total of seven courses build strong foundation skills in core subject areas and develop analytical, critical, and creative thinking.
 Elective courses guide students into several functional areas of management affording students the ability to develop skills necessary to take on the many challenges present in this constantly evolving field.